Policies, Terms & Conditions

 Oglethorpe University believes that the public interest is best served by creating an intellectual environment whereby creative efforts and innovations can be encouraged and rewarded, while still retaining for the University and its learning communities reasonable access to, and use of, the intellectual property for whose creation the University has provided assistance.
 The University supports the development, production and dissemination of intellectual property by its faculty members, staff and students.
 (Oglethorpe University Bulletin)

 Our honor code is an academic one.
-The code proscribes cheating as an umbrella that all academic malfeasance falls.
+The code proscribes cheating as an umbrella that all academic malfeasance falls under.
 Cheating is any willful activity impacting or connected to the academic enterprise and involving the use of deceit or fraud in order to attempt to secure an unfair advantage for oneself or others or to attempt to cause an unfair disadvantage to others.
 Cheating undermines our community’s confidence in the honorable state to which we aspire.

 Examples of cheating include but are not limited to:

 - The unauthorized possession or use of notes, texts, electronic devices (including, for example, computers and mobile phones), online materials or other such unauthorized materials/devices in fulfillment (or in an attempt at fulfillment) of course requirements.